2027 COLA for Federal Retirees: June Dip Cuts Running Count to 3.1%

 | $60,000 | +$2,340 | +$1,740 | -$600/year |

-FedTools 2026 analysis: If 2027 COLA lands at TSCL's 3.9% projection, a typical FERS retiree with a $45,000 pension receives $450 less per year than a CSRS retiree at the same benefit level.
+FedTools 2026 analysis: If 2027 COLA lands in the 3.8-3.9% range TSCL projects, a typical FERS retiree with a $45,000 pension receives $450 less per year than a CSRS retiree at the same benefit level.
 And that gap compounds in future years because the next year's COLA is calculated off the lower base.

 Use the FERS Retirement Calculator to run these numbers against your specific projected annuity.